 It is not clear what cognitive process causes panic disorders.
 Genetics, acute stress, stress-sensitive temperaments, negative emotional development, and brain functioning are all contributors.2

-What to Do When Someone Has a Panic Attack
+How to Help Someone With a Panic Attack

 It is challenging to keep the presence of mind when you help someone through a panic attack, especially if it is somebody who you know and love.
 Thankfully, there are a few easy actions you can do, things to help calm people who experience panic attacks.